Hello my fellow humans 👋,

 We’ve also scaled one of the premier PR agencies working with large enterprise clients in the security and software space.

-4 exits, about 30 failed business ideas and a lot of happy clients.. it’s pretty surprising how much you can build when you’re dedicated to work 7 days a week.
+4 exits, about 30 failed business ideas and a lot of happy clients.. it’s pretty surprising how much you can build when you love what you do!

 Oh… and I’ve also made and lost fortunes trading crypto and angel investing.
 Ouch!